 3. We will raise awareness of and embed equality and diversity throughout our organisation

-- We will ensure that all our employees will receive up to date training on Equality, Diversity and Inclusion
+- We will ensure that all our employees will receive approriate EDI training

 - We will provide information for clubs, coaches, officials and members to help them tackle inequality and discrimination in water skiing and wakeboarding

-- We will look at our policies, procedures and processes to ensure that they are inclusive and do not discriminate
+- We will review our policies, procedures and processes to ensure that they are inclusive and do not discriminate

 4. We will understand and tackle barriers for under-represented groups in water skiing and wakeboarding and bring water skiing and wakeboarding to new audiences.
 We will encourage all sections of society to participate in our sport.
 In particular, we will look at improving participation of:

 - People with disabilities